 Kitchen Table Stories Project

-The Kitchen Table Stories Project a multimedia healing justice initiative that aims to address generational trauma from systemic violence and oppression by reclaiming ancestral healing practices, renewing cultural rituals and traditions, and reaffirming the interconnectedness of art and daily life.
 The project centers the voices, experiences and stories of the local Asian, South Asian and Pacific Islander American diaspora, and intends to claim space in the community through the arts.
-It creates collective power through art, and claims space in the community with our stories, traditional practices, and cultural wisdom.
+It creates collective power through art, and claims space in the community with our stories, customs, and cultural wisdom.

 Background